lorenzhs/quicksort-pivot-imbalance/README.md

 Thus, a skew of 2 means equal partioning, 3 means 1/3rd left and 2/3rds right, etc.

 On my machine (Haswell Core-i7 4790T), it seems out that s=7 yields the fastest running times.
+The detailed measurements are available in [time.pdf](time.pdf) for skew between 2 and 12 as well as `std::sort` (all times are averaged over 10 iterations).

-This is not to say that we should suddenly use suboptimal pivot choices.
+All of this is not to say that we should suddenly use suboptimal pivot choices.
 Instead, it might be worth striving for branch-avoiding sorting algorithms where they are appropriate.
 This is the rationale behind *Super Scalar Sample Sort* [1], which makes only